marionebl/jaketrent-blog/content/post/java-reflection-methods-primitive-params.md

   - "testng"
   - "unit-testing"
 description: First-class objects are the norm in the code that I usually write and edit, but every now and then I run across a method with a primitive parameter.
 I use
-keywords: java, reflection, testng, unit-testing
+metaKeywords: java, reflection, testng, unit-testing
 published: true
 ---